MagnumOpuses/af-connect-compose/README.md

 # af-connect-compose
-Docker compose for easy evaluation and development Refere to [af-connect-module](https://github.com/MagnumOpuses/af-connect-module) for more information.
+Docker compose for easy evaluation and development refer to [af-connect-module](https://github.com/MagnumOpuses/af-connect-module) for more information.

 ## Versions, current dev state and future

 1.0.0-beta1